 When demarcating boundaries, the following will be taken into consideration:

 The number of inhabitants in the constituency.
 The number of inhabitants shall be nearly equal to the population quota as is reasonably practical.

 Geographical features such as rivers, mountains, settlement patterns, etc.

 Means of communication (accessibility in terms of transport and communication)

-(1) The Commission shall as soon as practicable after every election produce and submit a report on that election to the minister responsible for the elections, stating-
+(1) The Commission shall, as soon as practicable after every election, produce and submit a report on that election to the Minister in terms of section 92 (1) of the Constitution.

-(c) Whether any nomination or the election was disputed and with what result;
+whether any nomination or election was disputed and with what result;